 Each SMS message has a limit of 160 characters.
 If you type a longer message it will be broken down into several SMS messages and you will be charged for each message sent.
 If you send SMS messages to more than one person you will be charged for each SMS sent to each recipient.
 If Skype cannot (for whatever reason) send your SMS, Skype will continue to try and send the message for up to 24 hours after which time the SMS charge will be refunded to your Skype Credit balance automatically if delivery is unsuccessful.

 19.6 Group Video Calling

 (a) A fair usage policy applies at www.skype.com/go/terms.gvc.fairusage and is incorporated herein by reference.
 Skype reserves the right to change the fair usage policy at any time.
 Changes shall become effective when published on the Skype Website.
-Your continued use of a Skype Premium Subscription after publication on the Skype Website shall constitute your acceptance to be bound by the terms and conditions of the revised fair usage policy.
+Your continued use of group video calling after publication on the Skype Website shall constitute your acceptance to be bound by the terms and conditions of the revised fair usage policy.

 20.1 This section applies if you select a third-party payment system that enables you to pay for Skype Credit and certain Paid for Products via your mobile phone bill where applicable (“Pay by Mobile”).

 20.2 By selecting or using Pay by Mobile:

 (a) You authorise your mobile phone carrier to charge appropriate fees directly to your mobile phone bill; and